 - RAIL 0119 - Railway Discovery

-Introduce learners to the Canadian Rail Operating Rules (CROR) that governs federally regulated railway operations in Canada, the railways main infrastructure (track, railcars, locomotives, and their maintenance), and basic concepts and principles used by Conductors (Yard Foremen) to ensure safe and efficient switching and marshalling.
+This course will introduce learners to the Canadian Rail Operating Rules (CROR) that governs federally regulated railway operations in Canada, the railways main infrastructure aspects (track, freight railcars, locomotives and their maintenance), and basic concepts and principles used by freight Conductors (Yard Foremen) to ensure safe and efficient switching and marshalling.

 - RAIL 0120 - Canadian Rail Operating Rules Recertification